health tips

 Being low can leave you tired, moody, more prone to illness, and make fat loss harder.

-Ways to get it: Regular sunlight exposure, eating vitamin-D–rich foods (like eggs, salmon, and mushrooms), or taking a supplement.
+Get regular sun exposure, eating vitamin-D–rich foods (like eggs, salmon, and mushrooms), and/or take a supplement.

 Why: Eating sugar and high-glycemic carbs alone can cause a spike-and-crash and mood dips.